2023 National Independent Soccer Association season

 The 2023 NISA season is the fifth season of the National Independent Soccer Association's third-division soccer competition.
 Michigan Stars are the defending champions, after winning the 2022 season.

 Teams

 Of the eight teams that finished the 2022 season, five return for 2023, two (Flower City Union and Syracuse Pulse) merge to form a new team branded City Union, and one, California United Strikers, is on hiatus, with the aim to return in 2024.

-The six teams are joined by three expansion clubs: Club de Lyon FC, Gold Star FC and Savannah Clovers FC.
+The six teams are joined by three expansion clubs: Club de Lyon, Gold Star FC and Savannah Clovers FC.